ikojun00/TOP/battleship/README.md

 # Battleship

-This is a browser-based implementation of the classic game Battleship, coded in JavaScript.
+This is a browser-based implementation of the classic game Battleship.
 In this game, you will try to sink all of your opponent's ships before they sink yours.
 Are you ready for the challenge?

 ![Battleship screenshot](dist/JPEG/battleship.jpeg)

+## Technologies Used

+- HTML
+- CSS
+- JavaScript

 ## How to Play